Zeyu-Li/unity-user-guide/README.md

 ![screen1](images/screen1.png)

 Feel free to [play the game](https://github.com/Zeyu-Li/Unity-Template-3D-2019_3/releases/tag/1.0) or use any of the resources for the game.
 I hope you've enjoyed this experience and I wish you luck in making your games!

+If you want to play it yourself (On windows, sorry Unix users 😜 need to build from source yourself):

+1. Go to the the releases on the GitHub or https://github.com/Zeyu-Li/Unity-Tutorial-3D/releases/tag/1.0
+2. Download the 3D_template_game.zip
+3. Unzip
+4. Run the executable!

 [🔝 Back to Top](#top)